martinsmith1968/DNX.Helpers.WinForms/README.md

-# DNX.GlobalHotKeys
+# DNX.Helpers.WinForms

-C# Global HotKeys for Windows Applications
+.NET Extensions and helpers for WinForms applications